spikying/chptr/README.md

                            repository

   -h, --help               show CLI help

+  -m, --message=message    Message to use in commit to repository

   -n, --number=number      Chapter number to filter which files to stage before saving to repository